 Tooth loss is a condition that impacts millions of Americans.
-There are a number of reasons why you might lose your adult teeth, whether due to a traumatic accident or simple dental neglect.
+There are a number of reasons why you might lose your adult teeth, whether due to an accident or dental neglect.
 Regardless, when you either lose your teeth or need to have them extracted, it is crucial to understand your options for tooth replacement.
 Dental implants offer one of the most comfortable, convenient, and long-lasting ways to once again enjoy a healthy smile.

 What Are Dental Implants?

-As the area heals, the implants are beneath the surface of the gums allowing the bone to integrate with the titanium creating a strong foundation for artificial teeth.
+As the area heals, the implants are beneath the surface of the gums allowing the bone to integrate with the titanium, creating a strong foundation for artificial teeth.
 After the implant has integrated into the jawbone, your oral surgeon will uncover the implants and place small support posts (abutments) that protrude through the gums on the implants to provide stable anchors for the artificial replacement teeth (crowns).
-When the crows are placed, the abutments will not be seen.
+When the crowns are placed, the abutments will not be seen.
 In many cases, a temporary replacement tooth can be attached to the implant immediately after it is placed.

 Are You a Good Candidate for Dental Implants?